 For example, a single page view is incurred in each of the following example scenarios:

-- A customer visits your Web site, clicks "Where to Buy" and our locator is displayed.
+A user visits your Web site and our locator is displayed.

-- A customer searches your database and we present the results.
+A user searches your locator and we present the results.

-- A customer clicks to display a location detail page.
+A user clicks to display a Location Landing Page.

-- A call to our PaaS API is made.
+A call to our PaaS API is executed.